Now Accepting First Saturday Vendor Applications!

 Ridgefield First Saturdays are themed events from 9AM to 2PM on the first Saturday of each month.
 Each month has its own theme and schedule.
 Vendors are encouraged to visit the First Saturdays page for more information on each event.

-Events are outside at Overlook Park (113 S Main Ave), or inside at the Ridgefield Administrative and Civic Center (RACC, 510 Pioneer Street) as indicated on each event.
+Events are outside at Overlook Park (113 S Main Ave) from 9AM-2PM unless otherwise noted.
 Customer admission is free for all events.

 Download the Vendor Guidelines and COVID-19 Vendor Guidelines.

 What events can I be a vendor at in 2022?

 We will be hosting First Saturday Vendors at our First Saturday events April through December.
 There will be no vendors at the January, February, or March events.